arnavgautam/TreeHacks2015/HOLs/HOL-DebuggingCloudServices/HOL.md

 <a name="Summary"></a>
 ## Summary ##

-By completing this hands-on lab, you have learned how to apply simple debugging techniques to troubleshoot your Windows Azure application both locally and once you deploy to the cloud.
-You also saw how to use Windows Azure Tools for Visual Studio to configure Windows Azure Diagnostics.
+By completing this hands-on lab, you have learned how to apply simple debugging techniques to troubleshoot your Microsoft Azure application both locally and once you deploy to the cloud.
+You also saw how to use Microsoft Azure Tools for Visual Studio to configure Microsoft Azure Diagnostics.

 Using IntelliTrace, you quickly diagnosed a role that failed to start due to an exception.